Try it free

 Metric storage size

-Cluster restore (cluster down time during the restore)
+Cluster restore (Managed Cluster downtime during the restore)

 You can backup and restore with rack-aware settings.
 See Rack-aware conversion using restore.